Luxury Lighting Advice from a Professional Interior Photographer

 Wall sconce lights, like the chandeliers and pendants described earlier, are currently trending, to use the internet analogy.
 Because they are mounted on the wall, they can be positioned at the all-important eye-level of those who enter your home (invited, of course).
 Additionally, they can be a source of ambient lighting where the positioning of a chandelier or similar is not feasible, e.g. your stairway.
 Used in the bathroom, placed either side of your vanity mirror, they will highlight all of your glorious perfections.
 Sconce lights began life as wall-mounted candlesticks in the days of our ancestors, lighting hallways and parlours.
 Nowadays, the open candelabra styles remain popular, as are the sconces that have an opaque glass shading, which create a more subtle and intimate effect.

-Throughout my five years of experience photographing luxury penthouses and apartments I’ve learned that all of the above lighting styles and examples given give interiors a luxurious feel when integrated correctly in your interior design plan: ambient lighting (such as the iconic chandelier), task lighting (such as the increasingly popular pendant light) and, last but by no means least, accent lighting (such a wall-mounted sconce fixtures), positioned to accentuate those works of art that so beautifully dominate your home.
+Throughout my five years of experience photographing luxury penthouses and apartments I’ve learnt that all of the above lighting styles and examples given give interiors a luxurious feel when integrated correctly in your interior design plan: ambient lighting (such as the iconic chandelier), task lighting (such as the increasingly popular pendant light) and, last but by no means least, accent lighting (such a wall-mounted sconce fixtures), positioned to accentuate those works of art that so beautifully dominate your home.